Electric-Coin-Company/zcash-swift-wallet-sdk/README.md

 make sure that the directory that you are working on has the correct rust environment.
 You can do so by calling `rustup show` in the working directory.

+### Building in Apple Silicon
+So far we have come up with this set up (april 2021)

+* Clone a terminal and run it in rosetta mode
+* Clone your Xcode of choice and run it rosetta mode
+* Installing the right toolchain for cargo
+  * `rustup toolchain add stable-x86_64-apple-darwin`
+  * `rustup target add aarch64-apple-ios x86_64-apple-darwin x86_64-apple-ios`

 ## Versioning

 This project follows [semantic versioning](https://semver.org/) with pre-release versions.
 An example of a valid version number is `1.0.4-alpha11` denoting the `11th` iteration of the `alpha` pre-release of version `1.0.4`.
 Stable releases, such as `1.0.4` will not contain any pre-release identifiers.
 Pre-releases include the following, in order of stability: `alpha`, `beta`, `rc`.
 Version codes offer a numeric representation of the build name that always increases.
 The first six significant digits represent the major, minor and patch number (two digits each) and the last 3 significant digits represent the pre-release identifier.
 The first digit of the identifier signals the build type.
 Lastly, each new build has a higher version code than all previous builds.
 The following table breaks this down: